What you need to know if your child is charged with a crime in Texas

 Juvenile courts may order parents to pay a variety of fees, court costs, and restitution.

-If your child has been charged as a juvenile, it is important to seek counsel from attorneys who have experience handling juvenile proceedings.
+If your child has been charged as a juvenile, it is important to seek counsel from an experienced juvenile defense attorney who has experience handling juvenile proceedings.
 Our attorneys handle only handle a select number of juvenile cases each year.
 For instance, we have handled cases involving juveniles charged with murder and sexual assault.
 If you are interested in finding out if our attorneys would handle your case, give us a call at (817) 203-2220.